-• Depression and anxiety: People with disabilities were nearly five times as likely as people without disabilities to report that nearly every day over the last two weeks they had been bothered by feeling down, depressed, or hopeless (28% vs. 6%).
-Respondents with disabilities below the ALICE Threshold were even more likely to report feeling depressed nearly every day, at 32%.
-Similarly, 37% of people with disabilities reported that nearly every day over the last two weeks they had felt nervous, anxious, or on edge, compared to 10% of people without disabilities.
-And people with disabilities below the ALICE Threshold were even more likely to report feeling anxious nearly every day, at 40%.
+Depression and anxiety: In Connecticut, people with disabilities were more than five times as likely as people without disabilities to report that nearly every day over the last two weeks they had been bothered by feeling down, depressed, or hopeless (26% vs. 5%).
+Respondents with disabilities below the ALICE Threshold were even more likely to report feeling depressed nearly every day, at 28%.
+Similarly, 35% of people with disabilities reported that nearly every day over the last two weeks they had felt nervous, anxious, or on edge, compared to 10% of people without disabilities.
+And people with disabilities below the ALICE Threshold were even more likely to report feeling anxious nearly every day, at 38%.